NeuroenergeticsLab/energetic_costs/scripts/.ipynb_checkpoints/Manuscript Figures-checkpoint.md

 ---

 #### Installation of libraries not available as packages (Run only the first time you open this notebook)
 It will restart the kernel once you run the cell below to be able to use the library src, just click Ok on the pop-up message about restarting the Kernel and continue running the next cell.
+Ignore the "Dead kernel" tag on the menu bar.

 ```python
 {